edgelesssys/contrast/rfc/009-distributed-coordinator.md

 ### Recovery mode

-The Coordinator is said to be in *recovery mode* if its state object (containing manifest and seed engine) does not correspond to the latest state in persistence.
+The Coordinator is said to be in *recovery mode* if its state object (containing manifest and seed engine) doesn't correspond to the latest state in persistence.
 Recovery mode can be entered as follows:

 * The Coordinator starts up and the history has a latest transition.
-* Receiving a watch event for the latest manifest, and the latest manifest is not the current one.
+* Receiving a watch event for the latest manifest, and the latest manifest isn't the current one.
 * Syncing the latest manifest during API calls and discovering a new manifest.

 Recovery mode exits after the state has been updated by: